-A specialty store is a type of general merchandise store that sells limited lines of closely related products or services to a select group of customers.
+Specialty stores?
+Variety stores?
+Department stores?
+Off-price retailer?
+Membership club?
+Flea market sells limited lines of closely related products or services to a select group of customers.
 Specialty stores offer a product line with a deep assortment to its customers.
 These stores also assist customers by employing sales people who have thorough knowledge of that product line.
 Specialty stores can be further classified into single line specialty stores and limited line specialty stores.
 Single line specialty stores concentrate on one or a few related product lines, whereas limited line specialty stores concentrate on more than one product line at a time.
 Specialty merchandise line retailers can specialize based on price, unit size, quality, style, fashion etc. Viveks in Chennai and Tirumala Music Center (TMC) in Hyderabad are specialty stores for electronic goods.
 ColorPlus is a specialty store dealing in men's casual wear.
 Khadims, Adidas and K.C.Das are also operative specialty stores in India.
+The major variable in a specialty store's strategy is the merchandise assortment.